 The individual is encouraged, but not required, to bring the information listed on the Application Appointment Letter, which will assist in completing the application and beginning the assessment for eligibility.

-Once the application is signed, this is considered the application date and must be entered into RHW, match the date of the applicant's signature, and the timeline to determine eligibility within 60 days begins.
+Once the application is signed, this is considered the application date and must be entered into RHW.
+The date entered into RHW mustmatch the date of the applicant's signature, and the timeline to determine eligibility within 60 days begins.

 The TWC-VR staff member who is taking the application for services provides copies of the following: